stewartHutchins/scalatest-maven-plugin-bug-demo/README.md

 # scalatest-maven-plugin

-This repo provides an example of a project with the issue outlined in (TODO: Add link once issue is raised).
+This repo provides an example of a project with the issue outlined in [issue-68](https://github.com/scalatest/scalatest-maven-plugin/issues/68).

 ####Overview
 If the scalatest-maven-plugin is executed but scalatest is not on the classpath, the maven build fails with the following: